 If you're concerned with GDPR compliance, follow the steps outlined below in Force HTTPs to force the secured (https) version of your page(s) for all your visitors.

-This feature is available for all Pro and 2017 plans.
+This feature is available for all paid plans and automatically enabled for most plans.

 Secure Domains and SSL